domshyra/ExcelExtensions/README.md

 Excel extensions for C#

 Import and export excel table data and c# in memory data with some public helper functions

+### Troubleshoot
+If "Failed to load webpack-bundle-analyzer" then add `npm install webpack-bundle-analyzer --save-dev`